ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

-# Bootstrapping strategy
+# Sequencer bootstrapping strategy

 *Note: this document is still a WIP*

 As we are getting closer to production and have already designed implemented the key components of Obscuro, it's time to think about our bootstrapping strategy.

-The Pobi protocol described in the whitepaper assumes a network with significant traction.
+The POBI protocol described in the whitepaper assumes a network with significant traction.

 To get there, we estimate Obscuro will need at least one year, most likely more.